 I was curious when Dr. Harbuck first announced the coming of Dr. Harvey to our church and said his was known as Chunky.
 I was certain only his closest friends would use that name in addressing such a prominent pastor, and over the next several years after having met him and exchanged calls and letters, I could never bring myself to use that term when speaking to him.
 I never asked him the origin of the nickname, but suspect he had it since childhood or early adulthood.

-The messages Dr. Harvey preached over the first 3 day meeting were entitled Not What, But Whom and he used the poem by that title written by John Oxenham to frame his sermons.
-His preaching was Christ centered, topical, and he spoke with an accent he must have acquired in Oxford, England.
-I could not detect any hint of an Alabama accent except on rare occasion when emphasizing a particular point, he would use the dialect of an Alabama black.
+The messages Dr. Harvey preached over the first three day meeting in El Dorado were entitled Not What, But Whom and he used the poem by that title written by John Oxenham to frame his sermons.
+His preaching was Christ-centered, topical, and he spoke with an accent he must have acquired in Oxford, England.
+I could not detect any hint of an Alabama accent except on rare occasion when emphasizing a particular point, he would use the dialect of an Alabama Black.
 His overall style of preaching was fascinating to me, and I listened intently while taking notes.
-I wrote the words of the poem and had them printed and framed, and it has been hanging in my office since.
-When Dr. Harvey returned home I wrote him several letters expressing my gratitude for his timely messages to me and how they had ministered to a need I had at the time.
+I wrote down the words of the poem and had them printed and framed, and it has been hanging in my office since.
+When Dr. Harvey returned home I wrote him several letters expressing my gratitude for his timely messages to me and how they had ministered to a specific need I had at the time.
 I received a short but beautifully written note from him.

 Dr. Harvey returned to First Baptist about a year later in December 1982, and I was able to spend a little time with him in Dr. Harbuck’s office.
 I gave him a copy of the poem I had framed and again voiced my gratitude to him for ministering to me.
 The messages he preached on this visit were entitled The Strength to Endure, and were framed by a quotation from Howard Cooke Phillips, an American Baptist pastor.
 I have these messages on audio tape and occasionally listen to them recalling the power of his preaching.

-The last time I heard from him was the following spring on the evening before Easter Sunday when he phoned.
-In his deep resonating voice he said, “Dr. Moore, this is Chunky Harvey!”
+The last time I heard from him was the following spring on the evening before Easter Sunday.
+I was sitting in my comfortable bedroom chair when the phone rang.
+Upon answering the deep resonating voice on the other end said, “Dr. Moore, this is Chunky Harvey!”
 He said he had been reading again the framed poem I had given him and wanted to know how I was doing.
-We had a wonderful visit for about 10 minutes with his telling me among other things, about his wife’s ministry as Nursing Director at Tuskegee and about his son, Dr. Paul Harvey who was an internal medicine specialist in Michigan.
+We had a wonderful visit for about ten minutes with his telling me among other things, about his wife’s ministry as Nursing Director at Tuskegee and about his son, Dr. Paul Harvey who was an internal medicine specialist in Michigan.